TriValleyCoderDojo/beginner-web/session3/README.md

 In the last session we learned a bit about [Cascading Style Sheets](http://en.wikipedia.org/wiki/CSS) (CSS for short).
 Today we're going to dig back in and learn some advanced CSS tactics to really make our page look awesome!

 ## Recap
-Last week we learned about a few things...
+Last session we learned about a few things...

 ### Selectors - Classes, IDs, and parent-child relationships
 - [We added a ```class``` attribute](https://github.com/CoderDojoSF/webdev-lesson-2-css/blob/master/README.md#classes) to one of our tags so we could apply styles to every element that was labeled with that class.